ramenrolls/asus-fanctl/README.md

 TODO
 ====
 Explore and refactor code to ACPI, as laptops will not have proper circuitry on motherboard to communicate with lm-sensors and PWM.
-ACPI remains the viable low level alternative, barring my crude pwm1_enable sysfs interaction.
+ACPI remains the viable low level alternative, barring the crude pwm1_enable sysfs interaction.

 What is ACPI?